-Mr. Speaker, this past winter I spoke about this matter about Arctic College programming such as local sewing courses, qamutik making courses, harpoon and harpoon head making courses, as this is more prevalent in our smaller communities, as we try to keep our cultural traditions alive.
+Mr. Speaker, this past winter I spoke about the matter of Arctic College programming, such as local sewing courses, qamutik making courses, harpoon and harpoon head making courses, since this is more prevalent in our smaller communities because we try to keep our cultural traditions alive.

-This past winter, I queried the minister responsible for the college programs about this matter and how best to divide up our scarce resources.

-We all know there is a Piqqusilirivvik school in Clyde River.
+This past winter, I asked the minister responsible for the college about how best to spread out our scarce resources.
+We all know about the Piqqusilirivvik Cultural School in Clyde River.
 It's very popular with students and the capacity is reached right away.

-I asked the minister if she would support segregating the programs to different communities and spreading it to the other communities, such as sewing courses.
-The fall session is already approaching, and you have approximately four months to deliberate on this issue.
+I asked the minister if she would support spreading out some of the programs to the Amittuq region, such as sewing courses.
+The fall session is already approaching and you have approximately four months to deliberate on this issue.

-Can the minister let us know if she has considered spreading certain cultural programs, not just at Piqqusilirivvik in Clyde River, if you can spread the program to the Amittuq area.
-Can the minister also support this type of program decentralization?
+Would the minister be in support of spreading out certain cultural programs, not just at Piqqusilirivvik in Clyde River, but if you can spread the programs out to the Amittuq region in Sanirajak and Igloolik?
+Can the Minister responsible for Arctic College also support this type of program?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Minister responsible for the Nunavut Arctic College, Ms. Quassa.
+Minister responsible for Nunavut Arctic College, Ms. Quassa.

 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-Thank you to the member for asking the question and seeking clarification.
-I do agree to providing more support, however, the barrier we face are qualified instructors who can teach the programs as they are in demand, and sometimes they are not available.
+I also thank my colleague for asking the question and seeking clarification.
+I do agree to providing more support, however, the barrier we face are qualified instructors in the communities who can teach the programs as they are in demand, and sometimes they are not available.

-When they are available, then cultural programs are offered locally especially the traditional Inuit tool making courses, it can be run locally but the lack of qualified instructors is what is slowing this down, and further, there is a lot of paperwork required to request programs locally.
+When they are available, then cultural programs are offered locally, especially the traditional Inuit tool making courses.
+It can be run locally but the lack of qualified instructors is what is slowing this down, and further, there is a lot of paperwork required to request programs locally.

-There needs to be prior work to identify the programs they want offered locally, and due to that, skin flensing and skin preparation courses are the ones with the most prior work done outlining what skills will be taught, and this is why this course is easier to offer.
-Again, to reiterate, the lack of qualified instructors is what causes the barriers locally.
+There needs to be prior work to identify the programs they want offered locally, and for that reason, skin flensing and skin preparation courses are the ones with the most prior work done outlining what skills will be taught, and this is why this course is easier to offer.
+Again, to reiterate; the lack of qualified instructors is what causes the barriers locally.
 Thank you, Mr. Speaker